shieldproject/shield/docs/ops/manual.md

   ensure that tenants don't overrun storage with excessively long retention periods.

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_MAXIMUM_RETENTION` environment variable.

 - **limit.retention.min** - The minimum number of days that all backup archives must be retained for.
 This allows SHIELD operators to enforce organization-wide compliance for archive retention.
 Defaults to 1 (day).

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_MINIMUM_RETENTION` environment variable.

 - **scheduler.fast-loop** - The frequency, in seconds, of the
   SHIELD scheduler's "fast loop."
 On every iteration of the fast